jostrm/azure-enterprise-scale-ml/environment_setup/aifactory/bicep/copy_to_local_settings/github-actions/readme.md

-# GITHUB orchestration: automation to setup AIFactory, onboard projects and add people to projects
+# GITHUB orchestration: Bicep
+Automation to setup AIFactory, onboard projects and add people to projects

-....TODO Soafara....
+TODO Soafara

 If you prefer Azure Devops orchestration, and pipelines please visit this folder [here](../azure-devops/readme.md)